EricaLewandowski/ECE281_Lab1/README.md

 Debugging and testing the 3 bit section was not that difficult.
 The prelab exercises helped remove any errors ahead of time.
 The 8 bit section however gave me some trouble.
 I had some syntax errors to deal with in addition to silly mistakes.
 In the end, both sections functioned properly.

+#Documentation & Comments

+I received a lot of help in EI fro Dr Neebel because I was sick.
+I also had trouble uploading the .ucf file for the 3 bit section.
+If it isn't in the repository, my efforts probably failed.